goldbergyoni/nodebestpractices/sections/production/assigntransactionid.md

         // At any point in the app after cls-rtracer middleware was initialized, even when 'req' object doesn't exist, the TransactionId is reachable const transactionId = rTracer.id();
         logger.info(`user ${user.id} data was fetched successfully`, { transactionId });

         res.json(user);
     } catch (err) {

-        // As next step I'd recommand using rTracer.id() from inside the logger component, to prevent from using it all over the code logger.error(`error while fetching user id ${req.params.id} data`, { transactionId: rTracer.id(), error: err });
+        // If not for the example, I'd recommand using rTracer.id() from inside the logger component, to prevent from using it all over the code logger.error(`error while fetching user id ${req.params.id} data`, { transactionId: rTracer.id(), error: err });

         next(err);